 Barefoot running shoes or minimalist running shoes can be seen everywhere today.
 Countless marathoners, ultra-marathoners and regular folks have discovered the many benefits of wearing these shoes or glove-like shoes in some cases.

 True barefoot running shoes do not interfere with the natural movements of the foot.
 The essence of barefoot running is to receive instant feedback from the feet to which the body responds naturally.
-These shoes are lightweight and flexible and are designed to strengthen the feet.
-There is no arch support or cushioning support as the goal is to use our natural arches.
+These shoes are lightweight and flexible and are designed to allow the feet to strengthen naturally.
+We learn to use our natural arches again as there is no arch or cushioning support in these shoes.

 These minimalist shoes will have a thin, unpadded sole and there will be slight or no heel-to-toe differential (known as zero-drop).
-Your feet should not be restricted by your shoes.
+Your feet will not be restricted in these true barefoot running shoes.

 Barefoot running shoes will strengthen the metatarsals, plantar fascia and the ligaments in our feet allowing us to use our natural arches.
-Our feet can spread out more providing support and a wider base for balance, stability and improved posture.
-You will be able to feel how your body is impacting with the ground and make adjustments to lessen the stress of impact.
-You will be forced to pay attention to how you are landing or you will experience pain.
+Our toes can splay more and our feet can spread more providing more support and a wider base for balance, stability and improved posture.
+We can feel how our body is impacting with the ground and make adjustments to lessen the stress of impact.
+We are forced to be more mindful and pay attention to how we are landing or we will experience pain.

 “My research has led me to consider that by encouraging minimal footwear we actually make the foot stronger over time.
 The human body is a remarkable machine and is engineered to perform without the need for $200 running sneakers.”